 Hi, I’m Adam Jones.

-I’m an assistant professor of Computer & Information Science at the University of Mississippi.
+I’m an assistant professor of Computer & Information Science and a member of the Neuroscience Minor faculty at the University of Mississippi .
 I conduct research in the field of Augmented and Virtual Reality.
-Specifically, I studying spatial perception in near & medium field augmented and virtual environments.
+Specifically, I study spatial perception in near & medium field augmented and virtual environments.
 I completed my PhD in Computer Science & Engineering with a Graduate Certification in Cognitive Science from Mississippi State University.
 After completing my PhD, I served as a postdoctoral fellow at Clemson University in Human Centered Computing and at the University of Southern California in the Institute for Creative Technologies‘ Mixed Reality Laboratory.
-My other academic interests include Human-Computer Interaction, Human Factors, Cognitive Science, Visual Perception, Virtual Reality, Augmented Reality, Information/Scientific/Medical Visualization, and Foreign Languages.
+My other academic interests include Cognitive Science, Visual Perception, Neuroscience, Human-Computer Interaction, Human Factors, Virtual Reality, Augmented Reality, Information/Scientific/Medical Visualization, and Foreign Languages.

 In my previous lives, I’ve been a programmer, web designer, teacher, systems administrator, and the occasional MacGyver.